SirKadogan/letmeask/README.md

 - Firebase is a great tool for this specific project given that it's really easy to implement real time functionalities and hosting.

+### :exclamation: Known issues

+- Given the short time to build, the project is not responsive for mobile screens.

+- The feature to answer questions has not been implemented as it's very similar to the question functionality

 ### :computer: Instructions to run

 - Run `yarn` or `npm install` to install dependencies
 - Run `yarn start` or `npm run start` to start the application on port `:3000`